List of Monster Allergy characters: Hector Sinistro

 Hector Sinistro is a Dark Tamer, and one of the main antagonists in the second season of the animated series.
 He has two left hands since his right hand is also a left hand.
 He tries to get revenge against Zob, by attacking his son, Zick.
 In the past, he was a respected Tamer until he was discovered by Zob to be selling illegal captured monsters to an auction, to the Anguanes.
-He was turned in was marked as a renegade Tamer or Dark Tamer and was banished from the Armory.
+He was turned in and marked as a renegade Tamer or Dark Tamer and was banished from the Armory.
 Emily brought Sinistro to the Moog Magister to help him get to the Ancient Armory by going through the Hundred and First Door.
 He agrees to help Moog to get Domboxes in the crypt so he can get the Scepter Dom.
 He betrays Moog and leaves him to die in the door's trap, which was rising lava.
 He uses Bombo to escape and the rest of the monsters to attack the Tamers to cover his escape.
 However, he uses the Scepter Dom too much he and as a result was turned into a small, weak monster.
 After that he ended up becoming Bombolo's pet.

 In the comic book series, Hectro is 783 human years old.
 This Tamer was imprisoned for life for his crimes against monsters.
 Hectro was labeled as a freak in his childhood because he was born with two left hands but was not left-handed.
 He is sinister by nature, turning his passion for the circus into a nightmare.
 Sinistro represents one of the darkest moments of the history of Tamers.
 He was captured by Ezeria Zick but later escaped through cracks in his Dombox, which, because of his passion for the circus, was styled as a carnival.
 After his escape, he kidnapped Bombo and the other monsters to show in his horrible circus.
 Bombo alone, because of his stomach, was forced to give up his invisibility and fight in a wrestling ring as the Great Chumbo, swallowing his opponents and spitting them out.
 This was a great hit for Hectro as Bombo made him a lot of money.
 Zick and Elena came to rescue Bombo, breaking the other monsters out of prison.
 They tried to stop Hectro but he had escaped.
 Hectro was seen again where he has gathered some Dark Tamers to attack the Ancient Armory, and managed to kidnap Elena and forced Zick to give up all his Dom power in order to save her, but Dom energy that was kept in the Dombox was too much to contain and exploded, killing him along with other Dark Tamers.

+Hector Sinistro is voiced by Leonardo Graziano (Italian).